Guánica Beaches – Sun, Surf, Sand & Some Snorkeling

 We did get a kick out of Playa Jaboncillo, which is one of those fishing beaches.
 The morning we went (mid-week about 9am) it was a regular Lovers’ Lane!

 There’s this rutted, rocky dirt road that leads from the paved road to the beach.
 We left our car on the paved road and walked down to the beach.
 Apparently, people drive down this horrible dirt road in search of privacy.
-There were 3 or 4 cars parked near the beach.
-The beach itself looked OK, but the ambiance — parked, running cars, with fogged windows — was not my thing!
-Skip it.
+Maybe it has been cleaned up since we went!
+I beach itself looked pretty, but not swimmable.

 Though not accessible by car, I have to mention Gilligan’s Island, located just off the coast of Guánica.
 Gilligan’s Island, sometimes referred to as Guilligan Island by locals, is a small island that is managed by the Departmento de Recursos Naturales y Ambientales (DRNA) — that’s Puerto Rico’s Department of Natural Resources.
 The island is part of the Biosphere Reserve of Guánica.
 We rented kayaks and spent a couple hours over on the island snorkeling and exploring.
 If you’re into that kind of thing, you can add this to your list.